RaVeR76/BubbleBobbleBonkers/README.md

 The overall layout looks awesome and I am super happy with how it looks overall.
 The cards turn when pressed, they lock when matched, the score adds up, the time counts down.
 When the timer gets to 10 seconds the timer starts to flash and I changed the music to the faster sounding version .... talk about the heart beating faster when them two actions happen, gets the adrenilin going that wee combo does :)
-It's deffo easy the first couple of levels but the last level is quite tough to be fair but if you really want that <b>Legendary Status</b> ... it has to be completed.
+It's deffo easy the first couple of levels but the last level is quite tough to be fair but if you really want that **Legendary Status** ... it has to be completed.
-Obviously, there is always room for improvement and I already have some thoughts on these in the <b>Features</b> section.
+Obviously, there is always room for improvement and I already have some thoughts on these in the **Features** section.

 * **Verdict**
 I'm very happy with the end result, the game is interactive and works really well.